Vyral/scott-hoffman/_posts/2020-12-01-the-top-5-reasons-now-is-a-great-time-to-sell.md

 **3\.
 Flexible schedules.** Between Thanksgiving and the start of the new year, most of us have more time off, which means buyers can look at homes at more conventional times instead of just during weekday evenings and weekends.
 This generally leads to a more pleasant home selling experience for you.&nbsp;

 **4\.
 Decorated homes show better.** There’s nothing like that feeling you get when you walk into a home that’s tastefully decorated for the holidays.
-The emotional reaction this type of scene elicits from buyers is simply amazing.
-They’ll be able to visualize their family creating their own holiday memories.
+The emotional reaction that this type of scene elicits from buyers is simply amazing.
+They’ll be able to visualize their family creating holiday memories.
 In other words, they'll be able to visualize home.

 **5\.
 Taxes and relocations.** At the end of the year, there are typically more relocations to our marketplace and buyers looking to take advantage of tax breaks.
 As far as relocations go, employers need their employees to be ready to roll in January, so those employees will be buying in December.
 When it comes to tax breaks, year-end real estate transactions offer plenty of these that buyers can take advantage of.&nbsp;